hrushikeshrv/chessengine/docs/_build/html/_sources/playing.rst.txt

         * The engine still asks for a move if the user is stalemated
         * If the engine is stalemated, it crashes
     * Castling -
-        * Castling is accepted after the rook has moved
+        * Castling is accepted if the king is in check or if the king moves into check
-        * Castling is accepted after the king has moved
+        * Castling is accepted if the square next to the castle is being attacked
-    * En-passant moves -
-        * The engine does not make en-passant moves
-        * The engine does not allow the user to make en-passant moves

 The recommended way to play a game on the console is by using the command -